friedue/Notes/spatial_transcriptomics.md

 `sf class object` = `sfg` + `sfc` objects

-- basically a data frame with rows of rfeatures, columns of attributes and a special gemetry column with the spatial aspected of the features
+- basically a data frame with rows of features, columns of attributes and a special geometry column with the spatial aspects of the features
 	- `sf` object: collection of simple features represented by a data frame
 	- `sfg` object: geometry of a single feature
 	- `sfc` object: geometry *column* with the spatial attributes of the object printed above the data frame